 But I look down.
 The caterpillar is wearing a woolen hat.
 I see so many chills run up its back as it inches its way across my arm.

 “And sometimes it’s not,” he says.

 Together we stretch our arms toward the water.
 He touches my glass with his.
 Happy Birthday!
-And it is a pleasing clink, a joyful sound of celebration and occasion, of drinking together, that echoes across our Bay.
+And it is a pleasing clink, a joyful sound of occasion and celebration, of drinking together, that echoes across our bay.

-My father and I live alone, just the two of us, in an old brick house on the northern tip of Island Cove.
+My father and I live alone, just the two of us, in an old brick house on the northern tip of Old Nauvoo.
 His studio is in the attic.
-On the floor below, my room faces the Bay.
+On the floor below, my room faces the bay.
 There are no curtains on my window which means at night I have no choice but to see the boats coming and going.
 Their lights travel across my ceiling.
 They come in.
 They sail out.

 I don’t remember my mother.
 She may have been there when I was very small but off to one side or the other.
 She couldn’t have been straight ahead.
 If she was, I would have seen her.